 The value of virtual events

-Ideas for virtual events
+11 ideas for virtual events

 - Interview an industry influencer, followed by a Q&A with attendees

 - Teach your yoga/art/dance class online